davidtr1037/klee-rocq/README.md

 # KLEE-Rocq
 This tool is an extension of KLEE which generates safety proof in Rocq.
-When the analysis is exhaustive, our tool generate a `\.v` file, where the main theorem states that the program under test is safe under the concrete LLVM semantics.
+When the analysis is exhaustive, our tool generate a Rocq file (`.v` file), in which the main theorem states that the program under test is safe with respect to the concrete LLVM semantics.
 To check the generated proof, one can use `coqc`.

-_Note: The current version supports a subst of LLVM with integers._
+_Note: The current version supports a subset of LLVM with integers._

 ## Build
 The current version was tested with LLVM 13 (and should work with earlier versions as well).